SteveSyfuhs/KerbProxy3000/README.md

 *AuthenticationSchemes*: This is the list of supported schemes that the proxy will respond to the caller with.

 "Authentication": This contains settings for use by proxy to decode real tickets.
 The proxy will attempt to include authenticated details in the response headers if it succeeds.

-Note that NTLM currently just prompts for a token.
-The proxy will treat any presented NTLM ticket as valid.
-This is intentional for now.
-Eventually it'll be dealt with.